 Baxter State Park 2021 A.T.
 Hiker Permit FAQs

-Baxter State Park recently instituted an Appalachian Trail (A.T.)
-Hiker Permit system which limits the number of permit cards available to thru-hikers seeking to climb Katahdin to the northern terminus of the Trail.
-We have compiled some of the most common questions below about the logistics of this system and updated them for 2019.
+In 2017, Baxter State Park instituted an Appalachian Trail (A.T.)
+Hiker Permit system which limits the number of permit cards available to long-distance hikers seeking to climb Katahdin to the northern terminus of the Trail.
+We have compiled some of the most common questions below about the logistics of this system and updated them for 2021.

 How do I acquire an A.T.
 Hiker Permit for Baxter State Park?

 Permits are available at Katahdin Stream Campground, located at the base of the Hunt Trail, the A.T. route up Katahdin.

 Do northbound hikers have to go all the way to Maine and register for their permit card before starting their thru-hike?